USDA-ARS-GBRU/GuideMaker_paper/README.md

 ### Note
 Following parameters are used for analyzing performace of `GuideMaker`.
-Parameter on test was modifiy accordingly while other paramter remains the same.
+Only the test paramters have been modified accordingly while other paramter remains the same.

 ```bash